 Why don’t you need to vent an electric fireplace?
 Venting for an electric fireplace is not required because an electric fireplace does not burn a fuel source.
-For instance, with a wood-burning fireplace and a gas-burning fireplace, the fire consumes a fuel source, emitting smoke, and other chemicals.
+For instance, the fire consumes a fuel source, emitting smoke, and other chemicals with a wood-burning and gas burning fireplace.
 With typical combustion fireplaces, it’s an absolute requirement that a chimney or flue vents those dangerous fumes out of your home as they are not safe to breathe and can be deadly.

 Electric fireplaces do not actually burn a fuel source.